 Third, notice that we have isolated the red dot.

 The table above shows the relationship among the number sides, the number of triangles, and the number of sticks in a polygon.
 We use these relationships to derive the general formula for polygonal numbers.

 In finding the number of dots in a polygon, two quantities vary.
 The first varying quantity is the number of sides of the polygon which we have denoted above as n.
-The second quantity is the size of the polygon which we denote as k.
-The size k is the number of dots in each side.
+The second quantity is the number of dots on each side of the polygon which we denote by k.

 Total Number of Dots on Sticks